 - real estate investor website templates

 - real estate wholesale websites

 Now, as I write the content, I will structure the sentences and start to incorporate all of these variations.
 That way Google knows what my content is about, but I’m not being redundant or stuffing the article full of keywords (which Google also hates).

-Having trouble thinking of keywords to use?
-Well, Google helps out with that with their “related” searches feature at the bottom of every result page.
+Are you having trouble thinking of keywords to use?
+Well, Google helps out with that with their “related” search feature at the bottom of every result page.

 When I search for “sell my house fast,” the following shows up at the bottom:

 You could easily target most of these with a specific article, or group several of them into one article.

 For example, you could have an article that targets “sell my house fast” and has “for cash”, “as is”, and “now/asap” as sub-headers.
 Then, you can write another article about selling for market value and getting online quotes.